 A Kubernetes app is a containerized app that your users can run on a Kubernetes cluster in Google Kubernetes Engine, or on their own infrastructure.
-The Kubernetes app that you submit to Google Cloud Marketplace is a bundle of container images, configuration files, and display metadata.
+The Kubernetes app that you submit to Cloud Marketplace is a bundle of container images, configuration files, and display metadata.

-This page is an overview of what you need to do to distribute and maintain a containerized app on Google Cloud Marketplace.
-If you already have a Kubernetes app on Google Cloud Marketplace and want to learn about maintaining it, see the guidelines for maintaining your app after it's live.
+This page is an overview of what you need to do to distribute and maintain a containerized app on Cloud Marketplace.
+If you already have a Kubernetes app on Cloud Marketplace and want to learn about maintaining it, see the guidelines for maintaining your app after it's live.

 For an overview of Kubernetes concepts, see the Kubernetes documentation.

 Before you begin

 - If you're new to offering software on Cloud Marketplace, you must sign up to become a vendor.
 Learn about the requirements to sign up.

 - Review the open source compliance recommendations and restrictions.